acao/rikki.dev/pages/posts/graphql-federation-emerging-options.md

 ---
 title: GraphQL Federation - emerging options!
 date: 2022-04-01
+description: A brief list of available options as alternative/similar solutions for apollo federation
 ---

 This landscape is really growing, especially after the guild launched the new graphql stitching that allows you to build federation patterns.